Forson Amankwah scores first goal in Austrian top-flight but tastes defeat

 Midfielder Forson Amankwah scored his first Austrian Bundesliga goal on Sunday, 30 October 2022, but his side Altach lost 2-1 at Austria Vienna.

-The 19-year-old fired in a free kick on 42 minutes at the Generali Arena to opening the scoring.
+The 19-year-old fired in a free kick on 42 minutes at the Generali Arena to open the scoring.

 The former WAFA player was making his 14th league appearance since joining the club at the start of the season on loan.